Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Vector Fields with Prescribed Horizontal Divergence

-In this section, we consider ourselves given a logarithmic potential, and construct a contact generating potential $ \phi $ for which the following hold.
-First, it meets the requirements of Proposition \ref{pro:flow} so that it generates a quasiconformal flow.
-Second, $ X\phi , Y\phi \in HW_{\text{loc}}^{1,r} $ for all $ 1 \leq r < \infty $, so that the results of Section \ref{subsec:vareq} hold, in particular Proposition \ref{pro:link}.
-Third, the horizontal divergence of $ v_\phi $ approximates the logarithmic potential in a suitable way, so that, using Proposition \ref{pro:link}, the Jacobian of the quasiconformal flow mapping then approximates the logarithmic potential.
+Consider a logarithmic potential as given.
+This section demonstrates we can construct a contact-generating potential $\phi : \mH \to \mR$ (see the paragraph containing \eqref{eq:contactv} for terminology) for which all the following hold.
+First, $\phi$ meets the requirements of Proposition \ref{pro:flow} so that it generates a quasiconformal flow.
+Second, $X\phi , Y\phi \in HW_{\text{loc}}^{1,r}$ for all $ 1 \leq r < \infty $ so that the results of Section \ref{subsec:vareq} hold (in particular Proposition \ref{pro:link}).
+Third, the (formal) horizontal divergence of $ v_\phi $ approximates the logarithmic potential in a suitable way so that (by Proposition \ref{pro:link}) the Jacobian of the quasiconformal flow mapping approximates the logarithmic potential.

-Constructing such a $\phi$ requires the most granular of our arguments, and some of the computations deserve to be described as tedious.
+Constructing such a $\phi$ requires the most granular of our arguments and some of the computations deserve to be described as tedious.
 It will be convenient to represent the standard basis of the horizontal layer using the notation

-To avoid repetition, if we say something is true for $X_i$, then it is true independently of whether $i=1$ or $i=2$.
+To avoid repetition, if we say something is true for $X_i$ then it is true independently of whether $i=1$ or $i=2$.

-Let us make the following agreement, to hold throughout the section: if $ F $ is a real valued function whose domain is contained in the $n$-fold product of $ \mH $ for some $ 1 \leq n < \infty $, then $ X_i F $ always refers to differentiation in the first coordinate,

-We will be consistent in our use of $ p $ for this first coordinate, and continue our convention that $ p = (x,y,t) $.